Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/README.md

 ### System Requirements

-iOS 11 is the mimumum requirement.
+iOS 11 is the minimum requirement.
 Devices must support ARKit.
 For details about using ARKit, please refer to [Apple's documentation](https://developer.apple.com/augmented-reality).

 Android 7.0 64-bit (armv8) is the minimum requirement.
 32-bit (armv7) is not supported.
 Devices must support ARCore.
 For details about using ARCore, please refer to [Google's documentation](https://developers.google.com/ar/).